Crystal Impact Home

 • Both published as well as standardized crystallographic data are present, with assigned atomic coordinates if a prototype could be assigned but atom coordinates were not determined.

-• Inclusion of Pearson Symbol, Prototype, Wyckoff Sequence-classifications.
+• Inclusion of Pearson Symbol, Prototype, Wyckoff Sequence classifications.

 • Inclusion of derived data: interatomic distance, coordination number, atomic environment.